The Farm & Local Food Initiative

 - increases the availability of fresh, healthy food to local communities, including populations in need.

-Our initial funding supports nonprofits working in Massachusetts (outside of Boston proper) who provide technical assistance and educational supports to farmers running small-to-mid-sized farms.
+Our initial funding supports nonprofits working in Massachusetts (outside of Greater Boston) who provide technical assistance and educational supports to farmers running small-to-mid-sized farms.
 These farms lend themselves to sustainable practices and tend to find their best niches in local markets within local food systems.

 We also support a few related food system areas including food waste and recovery; access to fresh, healthy food; and youth education around farming and sustainable practices.